Space Oddity (film): Production

 It was announced in June 2021 that Kyra Sedgwick would direct the film, written by Rebecca Banner, with Kyle Allen, Alexandra Shipp and Madeline Brewer set to star.
 In July, Kevin Bacon, Simon Helberg and Carrie Preston were added to the cast.

 Filming began in June 2021, with production taking place throughout Rhode Island.

 Release

-The film had its premiere at the 2022 Tribeca Film Festival on June 12.
-It is set to be released by Samuel Goldwyn Films on March 31, 2023.
+The film had its premiere at the 2022 Tribeca Film Festival on June 12, 2022.
+It was released by Samuel Goldwyn Films on March 31, 2023.

 Reception

+Manuel Betancourt of Variety wrote, "If the film never quite finds a way to marry its high concept premise, its twee romance, and its family melodrama into one cohesive narrative, it is not for lack of trying."
+Robert Abele of TheWrap wrote, "That’s a compelling set-up for a knotty family story, but not as evidenced by the surface cutes that keep real feeling at bay in this curiously uninvolving directorial effort from Kyra Sedgwick."
+In a positive review, Brian Orndorf of Blu-ray.com wrote, "[The film] isn’t an overly cinematic viewing experience, but it has deep feeling for its characters and an unusual approach to the trials of grief, going in compelling directions as the whole thing works hard to avoid becoming a melodrama."